.Updated for 2019; Tips for the best travel credit card in 2019.

 If you’re planning to do a fair amount of spending abroad on your travel credit card and don’t imagine that you would be able to pay it off in full regularly, you need to keep a good eye out for the interest rates.
 Look for credit cards with low APR to avoid piling up interest and when you use your credit card, pay off what you can as soon as possible to avoid getting charged even more.

 Most travel credit cards come with some additional charges, including annual fees and cash-withdrawal fees.
 Before you apply for your travel card, check with the provider to find out what sort of fees you might be able to expect.
 You probably will want to keep them to a minimum to avoid being charged double for almost everything you buy abroad.
 It’s also possible to get cards with 0% fees for withdrawals and spending, however you should still be careful when withdrawing cash abroad to avoid interest charges.

 Not all cards have minimum spending requirements, but those that do can be a little bit tricky.
 Cards with impressive sign-up bonuses sometimes ask that you meet a minimum spending requirement in order to access the bonus.
-While this isn’t always bad, meeting the minimum spending requirement means that you have to be pretty strict with yourself when it comes to paying off the card regularly, otherwise you’re going to collect more interest than you should have.
-With a low spending minimum, you can access the sign-up bonuses, use the card without worrying, and easily pay it off at the end of the month.
+While this isn’t always bad, meeting the minimum spending requirement means that you have to be pretty strict.
+You need to pay off the card regularly, otherwise you’re going to collect more interest.
+With a low spending minimum, you can access sign-up bonuses.
+As long as you use the card and easily pay it off at the end of the month.

-While travel credit cards can be a great asset is you regularly travel, they require an excellent credit score in order to apply for them.
-At LoanPig, however, we look beyond your credit score when you apply for a loan and put you in touch with a lender that‘s right for you.
+Travel credit cards can be a great asset if you regularly travel.
+They can require an excellent credit score in order to apply for them though.
+At LoanPig, we look beyond your credit score when you apply for a loan.
+We will put you in touch with a lender that‘s right for you.
 So, if you’re in need of a bit of extra cash, apply for a payday loan today.